django-cumulus/django-cumulus/README.rst

 The source code for ``django-cumulus`` can be found and contributed to on `github.com/django-cumulus/django-cumulus`_.
 There you can also `file issues`_.

-To find out what's new in this version of django-cumulus, please see `the changelog`_
+To find out what's new in this version of ``django-cumulus``, please see `the changelog`_